d12frosted/elpa-mirror/gnu/corfu-readme.txt

     provides the `cape-company-to-capf' adapter to reuse Company backends in Corfu.

-  • [nerd-icons-corfu], [kind-icon]: Icons are supported by Corfu via external packages.
+  • [kind-icon], [nerd-icons-corfu]: Icons are supported by Corfu via external packages.
 The nerd-icons-corfu package relies on the Nerd icon font, which is even supported on terminal, while kind-icon uses SVGs from monochromatic icon sets.